 Serve as an exemplary representative of RIO.
 On-going communication, feedback and follow-through with customers/peers are essential.

-Function as the analyst SME for assigned applications supported by RIO
+Function as the analyst subject matter expert for assigned applications supported by RIO

 Elicit and document functional requirements for on-going implementation projects